edimetia3d/OPC-Client-X64/README.md

 ## Known Issues
 * the x64 version has some address corruption problem when you are using VS2012 or later, you can open "Project Property -> Linker -> CommandLine", then add `/HIGHENTROPYVA:NO` to avoid this issue, See [Issue#1](https://github.com/edimetia3d/OPC-Client-X64/issues/1) for more detail

-## Notice
-* Multi - Thread Programing Guide
-	* Call `COPCCLint::init`and `COPCClinet::stop` in every thread.
-There are two method to init, in one application, different thread could use different method.
-		* You can call `COPCClient::init(MULTITHREADED)` to init thread OLE, then the `COPCxxx` created in the thread could be accessed from other thread that is also inited with `MULTITHREADED`.
-		* You can call `COPCClient::init()` to init thread OLE, but all `COPCxxx` created in the thread can't be accessed from different thread.
-	* Attention: If you are using anything related to **MFC GUI**, you MUST use `COPCClient::init()` in main thread (the UI thread). ([See MSDN](https://support.microsoft.com/en-us/help/828643/mfc-application-stops-responding-when-you-initialize-the-application-a)).

 ## Basic Guide
 * Install `OPC Core Component x64` is **NECESSARY** if you want to build x64 project, I bundled the `3.0.105.1` version (seems more popular).
 * You can test the Toolkit with MatrikonOPC Simulation Server.